-Representatives of the Awarding Organisations for 14-18 qualifications will also be attending on the day to answer any questions teachers may have.
+Representatives of the Awarding Organisations for 14-18 qualifications and CLEAPSS will also be attending on the day to answer any questions teachers may have.

 This half day conference is being offered to teachers at a greatly subsidised rate of £20 (including VAT ) per person.
 Cost includes refreshments and a light lunch.

 There are a limited number of free tickets available for trainee teachers - contact Frances for more information: firstname.lastname@example.org

 Key note sessions (primary and secondary)

 - Diet and health – can you trust the headlines?
 Sara Stanner, Science Director, British Nutrition Foundation

 - Cooking in schools - why?
 Roy Ballam, Managing Director and Head of Education, British Nutrition Foundation

 - Your food, technology and the environment Susannah Bolton, Knowledge Exchange Director, Agriculture and Horticulture Development Board

 - An interactive practical session focusing on the production, processing, nutrition and practical use of cereals (wheat) and dairy (milk and cheese).
 This session will be led by Claire Theobald, Education Services Manager, British Nutrition Foundation with support from Alex White (BNF), Duncan Monroe (flour miller) and Abi Reader (dairy farmer).

 - Sports and nutrition - what is the connection?
 Alex White, Assistant Nutrition Scientist, British Nutrition Foundation